nhsconnect/gpconnect/index.md

 The specifications are arranged by [version number](design_product_versioning.html) and grouped into separate [capabilities](overview_priority_capabilities.html).
 To find out about other specifications, visit the [Specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

-## Provide feedback ##
-To provide feedback on the GP Connect specification please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).

 {% include twitterfollow.html %}

 {% include gitterbadge.html %}